chobbledotcom/chobble-site/src/services/static-websites.md

 - Total flexibility
 - Very easy to edit files

-This makes them a great option for most business websites where the content changes less frequently and performance and directness is very important.
+This makes them a great option for most business websites where the content changes less frequently and performance and clarity is very important.

 ## How It Works